-Hurtle was taken to hospital with a shrapnel wound to his left leg, while in France on November 8th 1916 and was in hospital for a while.
+Hurtle was taken to hospital on November 8th 1916 with a shrapnel wound to his left leg, while in France and remained in hospital for a while.

 He was admitted with a venereal disease in April 1917 then was transferred to Parkhouse, being admitted with the mumps, where he tried to break out in June.
 He was released from Parkhouse spending a total of 44 days there with the mumps.

-Transferred back into the 10th Battalion, he then proceeded overseas to Hurdcott via Southampton.
+Transferred back into the 10th Battalion, he then proceeded overseas from Hurdcott via Southampton.

 On the 6th January, 1918, Hurtle was killed in action in the vicinity of Ploegsteert.